Aldenham Works: Post War

-The smaller classes (RLH, GS types, for example) were not subject to this mass overhaul process and all of those retained their original identities throughout.
+The smaller classes (RLH, GS types, for example) were not subject to this mass overhaul process and retained their original identities throughout.
 After the end of Routemaster production, later 'off-the-peg' buses such as the Daimler Fleetlines were less suited to this style of overhaul, due either to the impracticability or the impossibility of separating body from chassis.
-These vehicles would be overhauled without separating the body/chassis - indeed, many of them did not last long enough in London Transport service to receive overhauls at all.
-Overhauls of vehicles of these types were therefore carried with the vehicle in "built up" form and LT had to set aside a separate area of the Works for this type of work, away from the "normal" work.
+These vehicles would be overhauled without separating the body from the chassis - indeed, many of them did not last long enough in London Transport service to receive overhauls at all.
+Overhauls of vehicles of these types were therefore carried with the vehicle in "built up" form, and LT had to set aside a separate area of the Works for this type of work, away from the "normal" work.
 Lifting jacks to raise vehicles were installed to enable access beneath.
 This type of overhaul resulted in the bus being off the road for weeks or even months, and was a very inefficient use of vehicle fleets.

 In 1970, London Transport's Country Area buses were transferred to the state-owned National Bus Company (NBC) as London Country Bus Services.
 This eventually resulted in a reduction of the workload of Aldenham, with London Country establishing its own overhaul facility at Tinsley Green near Crawley.
 With NBC in control, its vehicle purchases were in any event off-the-peg buses that replaced the former London Transport types.

 Aldenham was also used to prepare new buses for service, and they would be delivered to the works for preparation.
 Major accident repairs would also take place at Aldenham if the local garage could not handle the work in question.
-Typical of this would be the replacement of a top deck lost in collisions with low bridges.
+Typical of this would be the replacement of a top deck lost in collisions with a low bridge.

-Staff at Aldenham were transported in by bus, with buses running from over forty London bus garages every day.
+Staff at Aldenham were transported in by bus, with buses running from over 40 London bus garages every day.
 The fleet included redundant RTs and later used ex-British Airways front entrance RMA vehicles.